kant/openaps/README.md

     sudo pip install -U openaps

 This installs `openaps` system wide.
-Do not use `openaps` commands in the the openaps repo.
+Do not use `openaps` commands in the openaps repo.
 Only use the `openaps` directory for hacking on the core library, or for managing upgrades through git.
 Running `openaps` inside of the openaps source directory will error in the best case, and mess up your